 Theatre Museum and Library

-Visitors of the Museum can admire the studios of Gilberto Govi, Tommaso Salvini, Alessandro Fersen and Sabatino Lopez, together with other interesting memorabilia.
-An important collection of theatrical costumes, belonged to Adelaide Ristori and the Teatrino Rissone, a nineteenth century puppet theatre, donated by the family Rissone-De Sica, are being refurbished at the moment.
+Visiting the Museum you can admire the studies of Gilberto Govi, Tommaso Salvini, Alessandro Fersen, Sabatino Lopez, together with other interesting memorabilia.
+An important collection of theatrical costumes, which belonged to Adelaide Ristori, and the Teatrino Rissone, a nineteenth-century puppet theatre donated by the Rissone-De Sica family, are being rearranged.